serhii-babich/html-accordion-tabs/README.md

 We are using flex layout as it’ll allow us to use an unknown amount of tabs because flex layout distributes its children automatically against fixed-width values we’ll need to put manually otherwise.

 By default all flex items are cramped in one line, but we need our tab buttons to be placed at top and content at bottom.
-Using flex-wrap: wrap will allow flex layout to put too big elements to next row.
+Using flex-wrap: wrap will allow flex layout to put large elements to next row.

 ```html
 <input type="radio" id="tab-1" name="tabs" class="tab-actor" checked />